 In case of TDD operation (lower part of Fig. 1.8), there is only a single carrier frequency per component carrier and uplink and downlink transmissions are always separated in time also on a cell basis.
 As seen in the figure, some subframes are allocated for uplink transmissions and some subframes for downlink transmission with the switch between downlink and uplink occurring in the special subframe.
 The special subframe is split into three parts: a downlink part (DwPTS), a guard period (GP) where the switch occurs, and an uplink part (UpPTS).
 The DwPTS is in essence treated as a normal downlink subframe, although the amount of data that it is possible to transmit is smaller due to the reduced length of the DwPTS.
 The UpPTS can be used for channel sounding or random access.
 The DwPTS, GP, and UpPTS have configurable individual lengths to support different deployment scenarios, and a total length of 1 ms.

 Different asymmetries in terms of the amount of resources allocated for uplink and downlink transmission, respectively, are provided through seven different downlink/uplink configurations as shown in Fig. 1.9.
-In case of carrier aggregation, the downlink/uplink configuration is identicalacross component carriers.
+In case of carrier aggregation, the downlink/uplink configuration is identical across component carriers in the same band and may be the same or different across component carriers in different bands.

 Coexistence between the TDD RIT and other (IMT-2000) TDD systems such as TD-SCDMA is catered for by aligning the switch points between the two systems and selecting the appropriate special subframe configuration and uplink-downlink asymmetry.